Financial services in Japan: Major banks in Japan

 Both Japanese and foreign citizens may apply for an international ATM card corresponding to an interbank network such as Cirrus or PLUS.
 Foreign citizens need to show the Alien Registration Card for account creation.

 Interbank ATMs are common throughout the country, especially in densely populated urban areas.

 Issues in the Japanese financial sector

 Skill development policies

-Due to the global financial crisis in 2008, the skill development programs initiated by the firms specifically have been drastically reduced.
+Due to the 2008 financial crisis, the skill development programs initiated by the firms specifically have been drastically reduced.
 Also, because the Japanese financial institutions have long skill training sessions, the employee attendance ratio has decreased due to which the institutions now have to hire only a few employees.

 The female labour force in the Japan labour market

 Significant attention has been given to the female employees as there were labour shortages and aged society.
 The financial sector uses female labour more than any sector in Japan.
 In the financial sector as there is more female labour under the age of 34-44.
 However, in this age group, female regular employees decline due to maternity reasons.
 Therefore, financial institutions might need to assist female workers in the workplace to continue their jobs even after their maternity period.